With summer winding down in Huntsville, now is an ideal time to get a kick start on air conditioner maintenance.

 • Examining lines, refrigerant totals and connections

-There’s also some maintenance you can do on your own between professional tune-ups.
-You only need about an hour to get the grime off your outdoor condenser unit, as well as a few components on your indoor HVAC system.
+There’s also some work you can do alone between professional tune-ups.
+It only takes about an hour to clean your outdoor condenser unit, as well as several pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?